Frequently Asked Questions

 If people are forced, pressured, or coerced into participation, it undermines the potential of restorative justice: authentic apology, accountability, and growth.

-You can share the website with family and friends who might be interested in knowing about these different ways of responding to harm.
+• You can share the website with family and friends who might be interested in knowing about these different ways of responding to harm.
 And if you have capacity, you could consider making a donation that would help offset the cost of a sliding-scale or no-fee process for those unable to pay the full amount.
+Thank you for considering!

-If any of these offerings resonate with you, I invite you to schedule a call to explore what might be possible.
+If any of my offerings resonate with you, I invite you to schedule a 30-min exploratory call to see what might be possible.

 Schedule a call